 It’s never a bad idea to use HappyCow to get a neat overview of your vegan eating possibilities.
 I haven’t even had the chance to try all of the vegan and vegan-friendly restaurants in Berlin because the city has so much to offer for vegans!
-So naturally, this post only contains the few options that I’ve tested and tried.
+So naturally, this post only contains the few options I’ve tested and tried.

 Vegan in Berlin – travel video

 Instead of the regular sight-seeing section in my ‘vegan in’ posts, I’ll share a video of the food at the vegan summer festival Berlin!
 If you have a chance to go there, I can absolutely recommend it.
 The Vegan Summer Fest is usually in August, so make sure you check it out if you are in Berlin at that time!
-The food was amazing, the festival was perfectly organized, the people are so nice.. all in all.. it was perfect :)
+The food was amazing, the festival was perfectly organized, and the people were so nice.. all in all.. it was perfect :)

 …and now to the restaurants in Berlin.